Mielek/apim-policy-toolkit/docs/AvaliablePolicies.md

-# Avaliable Policies
+# Available Policies

-Project is in development stage.
+The Project is in the development stage.
 That means that not all policies are implemented yet.
-In this document you can find list of implemented policies and their description.
+In this document, you can find a list of implemented policies and their description.

 #### :white_check_mark: Implemented policies

 * authentication-basic
 * authentication-managed-identity
 * base
+* cache-lookup
+* cache-store
 * check-header
 * choose
 * cors